 Identifier: CA-Small Collections

-Abstract The Civil Air Transport/Air America Small Collections is comprised of collections of material that are too small to warrant individual arrangement.
-It is an artificial collection containing one hundred and fifty-nine collections identified by the collection subject’s name.
+Abstract The Civil Air Transport (CAT) and Air America Small Collections is comprised of collections of material that are too small to warrant individual arrangement.
+It is an artificial collection, which are identified by the collection subject’s name.

 Abstract For over fifty years, John Russell Clark dedicated his many and varied talents to the advancement of the field of aviation.
 He received well-deserved recognition for his many significant contributions.

 Abstract Henry R. Clay, Jr. is one of the lesser known pilots from WWI, despite his outstanding service.
 Originally from Missouri, his family moved to Fort Worth, Texas while he started law school at The University of Texas at Austin before signing up for the Air Force in 1917.
 Clay served with No. 43 Squadron, Royal Flying Corps/Royal Air Force (RFC/RAF), where he was named First Lieutenant while stationed in France.
 He then was moved to the 148th Aero Squadron and finally to the 41st Aero Squadron...